On the last zero process with an application in corporate bankruptcy: Preliminaries

-It is easy to show that $\sigma_x^-$ and $\tau_x^-$ have the same distribution for all $x<0$.
-When $X$ is of infinite variation, $X$ enters instantly to the set $(\infty,0)$ whilst in the finite variation case there is a positive time before the process enters it.
-That implies that in the infinite variation case $\tau_0^-=\sigma_0^-=0$ a.s. whereas in the finite variation case, $\sigma_0^-=0$ and $\tau_0^->0$.\\
+for all $x \leq 0$, and the fact that the random variable $\underline{X}_{\e_q}$ is continuous on $(-\infty,0)$, we have that, for any $x>0$, the stopping times $\sigma_x^-$ and $\tau_x^-$ have the same distribution.
+When $X$ is of infinite variation, $X$ enters instantly to the set $(-\infty,0)$, whilst in the finite variation case, there is a positive time before the process enters it.
+That implies that in the infinite variation case, $\tau_0^-=\sigma_0^-=0$ almost surely.
+Note that in the finite variation case, since $0$ is irregular for $(-\infty,0]$ (see discussion in \cite{kyprianou2014fluctuations} on p.
+157) and due to equation \eqref{eq:probabilityofcreepingdownwards}, we have that $\sigma_0^-=\tau_0^->0$ $\P$-a.s. \\

 Let $q>0$ and $a\in \R$.
 The $q$-potential measure of $X$ killed on exiting $(-\infty,a]$ is absolutely continuous with respect to Lebesgue measure with a density given by